On Jordan classes for Vinberg's theta-groups: Preliminaries on Vinberg's -groups and Jordan classes

 It follows from Corollary \ref{cor:JClc} that any $G_0$-Jordan class $J_{G_0}(x)=G_0\cdot\fzeta(\fg^{x})^{reg}_1$ is contained in the $G$-Jordan class $J_{G}(x)=G\cdot \fzeta(\fg^{x})^{reg}$.
-However it is well-known that two elements $x,y\in V$ in the same $G$-Jordan class are not $G_0$-Jordan equivalent in general (see, e.g., \cite[38.7.18]{MR2146652}).
+However it is well-known that two elements $x,y\in V$ in the same $G$-Jordan class are not $G_0$-Jordan equivalent in general (see \cite[38.7.18]{MR2146652} for an example of nilpotent elements in $V$ that are $G$-conjugate but not $G_0$-conjugate).
 We conclude this subsection recalling the relationship between the sheets for the $G_0$-action on $V$ and the $G_0$-Jordan classes.

 Let $H$ be a connected algebraic group acting on a variety $X$ and let $d\in\NN$.
 We set $X_{(d)}=\{x\in X~|~ \dim \O_x^H =d\}$ and for any subset $A\subset X$ we set $A_{(d)}={A}\cap X_{(d)}$.
 Each $X_{(d)}$ is locally closed and its irreducible components are called {\it sheets} for the $H$-action on $X$.
 We observe that $X_{(\leq d)}:=\bigcup_{j\leq d}X_{(j)}$ is closed so $\overline{X_{(d)}}\subset X_{(\leq d)}$ \cite[Proposition 21.4.4]{MR2146652}.